ibigio/ibigio/README.md

 # Hi, I'm Ilan! 🙋🏽‍♂️

-I'm a human based in New York doing my best to figure out what I care about in life. 🌳
+I'm a builder and reader based in New York doing my best to figure out what I care about in life. 🌳

 ## Hours of scripting can save you minutes of manual labor...